rohitkparida/reddit-app-ideas/README.md

 ## Features

 - Browse app ideas and requests from Reddit
-- Sort by date to see the most recent posts
+- Sorted by date to see the most recent posts
 - Get inspired for your next project

 ## Usage

-To use the app, simply visit the website and start browsing.
-You can sort the ideas by date to see the most recent posts.
+To use the app, simply [visit the website](https://rohitkparida.github.io/reddit-app-ideas/) and start browsing.
+Ideas are sorted by date to see the most recent posts.

 ## Contributing